stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 ### PING Sweeps

 ICMP messages can be used to find out which hosts are alive in a network.
-Slips relies on Zeek detecions for this, but it is done with our own Zeek scripts located in zeek-scripts/icmps-scans.zeek.
+Slips relies on Zeek detections for this, but it is done with our own Zeek scripts located in zeek-scripts/icmps-scans.zeek.
 The scripts detects three types of ICMP scans: 'ICMP-Timestamp', 'ICMP-Address', 'ICMP-AddressMask'.

 We detect a scan every threshold.
 So we generate an evidence when there is